abhiai-git/model-merging/README.md

 The conceptual approach involves the use of **projector layers**.
 These layers act as bridges, transforming the representations from one model's architecture into a compatible format for another.
 This allows for the integration of diverse models, each potentially specialized in different tasks or data modalities, into a unified framework.
 This section outlines the theoretical underpinnings and potential implementation strategies for such a system.

 *(Image: Diagram illustrating heterogeneous model merging with projector layers, showing different model architectures connected via projectors.)*

+## Hugging Face Integration

+This project leverages the Hugging Face ecosystem for seamless model management and sharing.
+Users can:

+*   **Pull Models with Login:** Authenticate with Hugging Face to access and download a wide range of pre-trained models from the Hugging Face Hub.
+This allows for easy experimentation with various expert models as inputs for the merging process.
+*   **Push Merged Models:** After successfully merging models, the resulting unified Mixture-of-Experts model can be pushed back to the Hugging Face Hub.
+This facilitates sharing, version control, and further deployment of the merged models within the broader AI community.

+To interact with Hugging Face, ensure you have the `huggingface_hub` library installed and are logged in using `huggingface-cli login`.